percona/pmm/doc/source/install.rst

 .. note:: You should not install agents on database servers that have the same host name, because host names are used by *PMM Server* to identify collected data.

+.. warning:: If you have SELinux security module installed, it will conflict with PMM Client.
+   There are several options to deal with this:

+   * Remove the SELinux packages or not install them at all.
+     This is not recommended, because it may violate security.

+   * Disable SELinux by setting ``SELINUX`` in :file:`/etc/selinux/config` to ``disabled``.
+     This change takes effect after you reboot.

+   * Run SELinux in permissive mode by setting ``SELINUX`` in :file:`/etc/selinux/config` to ``permissive``.
+     This change takes effect after you reboot.

+     You can also enforce permissive mode at runtime using the ``setenforce 0`` command.
+     However, this will not affect the configuration after a reboot.

 RPM Packages
 ------------